chihina/lego-mindstorms-ev3-micropython/README.md

 ## Contacts
 If you can know about detail me, you can see my website.

+- My home page (Github Pages): https://chihina.github.io/portfolio_english.html

 - Qitta page: https://qiita.com/chi-na

-- My home page (Github Pages): https://chihina.github.io/portfolio_english.html
+- Linked in: www.linkedin.com/in/chihiro-nakatani-2060b01a9